Policies & Procedures

 Support Systems: Discrimination, sexual assault, and harassment are not tolerated by the university.
 You are encouraged to report any incidents to the Office of Equity and Diversity or to the Department of Public Safety.
 This is important for the safety whole USC community.
 Another member of the university community – such as a friend, classmate, advisor, or faculty member – can help initiate the report, or can initiate the report on behalf of another person.
 The Relationship and Sexual Violence Prevention and Services (RSVP) provides 24/7 confidential support, and the sexual assault resource center webpage email@example.com describes reporting options and other resources.

 A number of USC’s schools provide support for students who need help with scholarly writing.
 Check with your advisor or program staff to find out more.
 Students whose primary language is not English should check with the American Language Institute, which sponsors courses and workshops specifically for international graduate students.
-The Office of Disability Services and Programs provides certification for students with disabilities and helps arrange the relevant accommodations.
+Office of Student Accessibility Services provides certification for students with disabilities and helps arrange the relevant accommodations.
 If an officially declared emergency makes travel to campus infeasible, USC Emergency Information will provide safety and other updates, including ways in which instruction will be continued by means of blackboard, teleconferencing, and other technology.

 Social media is an important part of communications between students in the USC Suzanne Dworak-Peck School of Social Work.
 The school welcomes this form of active engagement and exchange, which helps us all build stronger connections with each other.
 The school has adopted some guidelines to ensure that we make the best possible use of these pages, accounts, and groups.